dardarman1/HomechefAI/README.md

 </p>

 ## Features
--  Used Google Cloud Run and Docker to deploy our application
+-  Used Google Cloud Run and Docker to deploy our application backend
 -  Employed Gemini API for image recognition as well as recipe summarization
 -  Used Unity for front-end development